 As a general rule, an applicant may register a specific version of a database by submitting an online application.
 However, if the applicant intends to register a database that predominantly consists of photographs, the applicant must contact the Visual Arts Division at (202) 707-8202 to coordinate the filing and to obtain proper guidance concerning the information that should be included in the online application and the proper method for submitting the deposit copies.
-Applicants will be permitted to file an online application for a photographic database only if they obtain authorization from the Visual Arts Division and follow the instructions from the

-Division.
-See 37 C.F.R. §§ 202.3(b)(5)(ii)(A), 202.3(b)(10)(xi), 202.20(c)(2)(vii)(D)(8); see also Registration of Claims to Copyright, 76 Fed.
+Applicants will be permitted to file an online application for a photographic database only if they obtain authorization from the Visual Arts Division and follow the instructions from the Division.
+See 37 C.F.R. §§ 202.3(b)(5)(ii)(A), 202.20(c)(2)(vii)(D)(8); see also Registration of Claims to Copyright, 76 Fed.
 Reg.
 4072, 4075 (Jan.
-24, 2011), .
+24, 2011), Group Registration of Photographs, 81 Fed.
+Reg.
+86,643, 86,652 (Dec.
+15, 2016).